Military Leave of Absence

 An employee returning from military leave will receive seniority and other benefits determined by seniority that the employee had at the beginning of the military leave, plus any additional seniority and benefits the employee would have obtained with continuous employment.
 In addition, time spent on active duty will be counted towards eligibility for FMLA once the employee has returned to work.

-Contact Employee Relations for questions regarding reemployment of staff members returning from military leave.
+Contact your Human Resources Consultant for questions regarding reemployment of employees returning from military leave.

 Approved by Eric Kopstain, Vice Chancellor, Administration